JnyJny/tokyo60_keymap/firmware/README.md

 Get out your trusty Philips screwdriver and take the bottom plate off your keyboard.
 With the keyboard upside down, the purple reset button is on the right hand side in the middle of the board.
-With **QMK Toolbox** running, push and release the reset button and you will see a device connected message.
+With **QMK Toolbox** running and the keyboard plugged in, push and release the reset button and you will see a device connected message.

 Go back and check your keymap to make sure you have a **L_SHIFT**, **R_SHIFT** and **PAUSE**.